Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 San Francisco has many microclimates just within the city boundaries.
 Many areas of the city have beautiful weather, but a trip can easily be soured by a foggy view of the Golden Gate Bridge.

-If going towards the Pacific Coast, expect the fog to start rolling in about 2 hours before sunset.
-Plan to do any coastal activities during the morning or afternoon.
+Expect the fog to start rolling in about 2 hours before sunset.
+The fog is worse in areas closer to the Pacific Ocean, so plan to do any coastal activities during the morning or afternoon.

 Tip #3 – Pack Layers and Expect Chilly Nights